LINKS & REFERENCES

 - Review the Dharma Net site for discussions and guidance regarding the Dhamma and for many additional useful links about Buddhism.

-- The Satipatthana Sutta, presented in a series of eight talks by Rodney Smith of Seattle Insight Meditation Society, covers this critical sutta with video presentations that are well worth the time taken to listen and understand.
+- The Satipatthana Sutta, presented in a series of talks by Rodney Smith of Seattle Insight Meditation Society, covers this critical sutta with video presentations that are well worth the time taken to listen and understand.
+The Introduction is a good starting point to explore the entire series.
 Audio-only versions of each talk are downloadable (MP3 format).

 - Dhamma Talks — Satipatthana Sutta